dereknutile/in-and-out-app/README.md

 # In and Out Application

 In-and-out status tracking application.
-It is built upon the [Laravel](http://laravel.com/) framework.
+It is built upon the [Laravel](http://laravel.com/) framework and the application mockup can be found in the [https://github.com/dereknutile/in-and-out-mockup](https://github.com/dereknutile/in-and-out-mockup) repository.

 ## Development